Categories:

 SYSTEM$ESTIMATE_AUTOMATIC_CLUSTERING_COSTS¶

 Returns estimated costs associated with enabling Automatic Clustering for a table.
-This function is used to the following:
+This function is used to do the following:

 • Estimate the cost of clustering a table for the first time.